dotkom/monoweb/docs/infrastructure/README.md

 Evergreen is our container service that should be used to run all Monoweb applications in all environments, including production and staging.
 Evergreen is based on Docker containers, and we use Docker Compose as the orchestrator.

-At its core, Evergreen is a single Traefik load balancer, and a set of Docker containers running the various apps that are part of Monoweb.
+At its core, Evergreen is a single Traefik reverse proxy, and a set of Docker containers running the various apps that are part of Monoweb.
 To keep simplicity low, Evergreen is hosted on a single AWS EC2 instance.
 Because of this, the services are not intended to be highly scalable, and should likely be used for smaller applications that we don't mind small downtimes for.